-Introduction The LiFePO4wered/Pi3[TM] is a high performance battery power system for the Raspberry Pi.
+Introduction The LiFePO4wered/Pi3TM is a high performance battery power system for the Raspberry Pi.
 It can power a Raspberry Pi for 1 to 9 hours from the battery (depending on Raspberry Pi model, attached peripherals and system load) and can be left plugged in continuously.
 It features: - A single 3.2 V, 1500 mAh LiFePO4 (lithium iron phosphate) cell, providing high power density, extended cycle life (2000+ cycles), and safety from fire and explosions. - A smart USB charge controller with over-charge protection, allowing the device to stay plugged in and provide UPS (Uninterruptible Power Supply) functionality. - Smart auto-adjusting charge current that allows the charger to draw up to 1.33 A when used with high power chargers, but automatically reduce the current to not overload lower power sources such as a PC USB port.

-- MPPT functionality that makes it possible to charge the LiFePO4wered/Pi3[TM] from 5 7 V nominal solar cells. - Two-way communication between the power system and the Raspberry Pi over I2C bus (to monitor voltages and customize settings) and Raspberry Pi shutdown detection. - A smart power manager controller and open source daemon that work in tandem to provide over-discharge protection and clean shutdown functionality. - Continuous measurement of USB input voltage, battery voltage and load voltage with smart user programmable thresholds for boot, shutdown and hard power down. - A touch pad with programmable parameters that provides clean boot/shutdown capability even in headless setups. - Press-and-hold touch pad for protection against accidental activation and with the ability to also monitor the touch pad in user software. - A green PWR LED that indicates the Raspberry Pi power state, gives user feedback and can even be controlled by user code. - A separate red CHRG LED that indicates charging state. - A wake timer allowing the Raspberry Pi to be off most of the time for low duty cycle applications. - An auto-boot feature to maximize uptime by making the Raspberry Pi run whenever there is sufficient battery power or when the USB input voltage is present. - An auto shutdown feature that makes it possible to automatically shut down the Raspberry Pi when the USB input voltage has been removed for a programmable amount of time. - Out of the box compatibility with Raspberry Pi Model A+, Model B+, Raspberry Pi 2, Raspberry Pi 3 and Raspberry Pi Zero. - Compatibility with original Raspberry Pi Model A and Model B with additional wiring.
-Hardware installation The LiFePO4wered/Pi3[TM] is designed to connect to the first 8 pins of the Raspberry Pi GPIO header.
-In case of the Pi Zero (which doesn't come with a header populated), it is necessary to first install a header for at least the first 8 GPIO pin locations.

-The LiFePO4wered/Pi3[TM] has a single mounting hole which lines up with the mounting hole on the Raspberry Pi.
-For mechanical stability, it is recommended to mount the LiFePO4wered/Pi3[TM] to the Raspberry Pi using a 16 mm minimum length M2.5 machine screw, M2.5 nut and a 7/16" length, number 4 screw size nylon spacer which maintains the correct distance without putting stress on the GPIO header connections.
-The image below shows a correctly installed LiFePO4wered/Pi3[TM].
-Software installation The LiFePO4wered/Pi3[TM] requires software to be running on the Raspberry Pi to operate correctly.
-This software provides a daemon that automatically manages the power state and shutdown of the Raspberry Pi, a shared library that allows integration of LiFePO4wered/Pi3[TM] functionality in user programs, and a CLI (command line interface) program that allows the user to easily configure the LiFePO4wered/Pi3TM or control it from shell scripts.
+- MPPT functionality that makes it possible to charge the LiFePO4wered/Pi3TM from 5 - 7 V nominal solar cells. - Two-way communication between the power system and the Raspberry Pi over I2C bus (to monitor voltages and customize settings) and Raspberry Pi shutdown detection. - A smart power manager controller and open source daemon that work in tandem to provide over-discharge protection and clean shutdown functionality. - Continuous measurement of USB input voltage, battery voltage and load voltage with smart user programmable thresholds for boot, shutdown and hard power down. - A touch pad with programmable parameters that provides clean boot/shutdown capability even in headless setups. - Press-and-hold touch pad for protection against accidental activation and with the ability to also monitor the touch pad in user software. - A green PWR LED that indicates the Raspberry Pi power state, gives user feedback and can even be controlled by user code. - A separate red CHRG LED that indicates charging state. - A wake timer allowing the Raspberry Pi to be off most of the time for low duty cycle applications. - An auto-boot feature to maximize uptime by making the Raspberry Pi run whenever there is sufficient battery power or when the USB input voltage is present. - An auto shutdown feature that makes it possible to automatically shut down the Raspberry Pi when the USB input voltage has been removed for a programmable amount of time. - Out of the box compatibility with Raspberry Pi Model A+, Model B+, Raspberry Pi 2, Raspberry Pi 3 and Raspberry Pi Zero. - Compatibility with original Raspberry Pi Model A and Model B with additional wiring, or by removing the composite video RCA connector.
+Hardware installation case of the Pi Zero (which doesn't come with a header populated), it is necessary to first install a header for at least the first 8 GPIO pin locations.
+The LiFePO4wered/Pi3TM has a single mounting hole which lines up with the mounting hole on the Raspberry Pi.
+For mechanical stability, it is recommended to mount the LiFePO4wered/Pi3TM to the Raspberry Pi using a 16 mm minimum length M2.5 machine screw, M2.5 nut and a 7/16" length, number 4 screw size nylon spacer which maintains the correct distance without putting stress on the GPIO header connections.
+The image below shows a correctly installed LiFePO4wered/Pi3TM.